DenizColak/DSA210-Project/README.md

 # DSA210-Project

-In this project I will be anlyzing my sleep schedule over a three month period and compare it with the data of which activies performed prior to sleep.
+In this project I will be analyzing my sleep schedule over a three month period and compare it with the data of which activies performed prior to sleep.
 Specifically, the goal is to determine whether reading a book late at night correlates positively with the time of the sleeping.
 A positive correlation would suggest that reading at late hours delays the time of sleep for this individual case.

 Obtaining Data